-Our primary financing arrangement is the 2018 credit facility, which provides us with the capital necessary to meet our working capital needs as well as the flexibility to continue with our strategic initiatives, including business acquisitions and share repurchases.
-The 2018 credit facility matures on April 3, 2023.
-The balance outstanding under the 2018 credit facility was \$155.3 million and \$108.0 million at December 31, 2021 and 2020, respectively.
-Effective interest rates, including the impact of interest rate swaps associated with the 2018 credit facility, were as follows:
+The 2022 credit facility matures on May 4, 2027.
+The balance outstanding under the 2022 credit facility was \$265.7 million at December 31, 2022.
+The balance outstanding under the 2018 credit facility was \$155.3 million at December 31, 2021.
+The combined effective interest rates under the 2018 and 2022 credit facilities, including the impact of interest rate swaps associated with those credit facilities, were as follows:

-2021 2020
+2022 2021

-Weighted average rates 1.88% 2.45%
+Weighted average rates 2.67% 1.88%

-Range of effective rates 1.06% - 3.64% 1.10% - 4.75%
+Range of effective rates 1.08% - 5.44% 1.06% - 3.64%

-We have approximately \$234.5 million of available funds under the 2018 credit facility at December 31, 2021, based on the terms of the commitment.
-Available funds under the credit facility are based on a multiple of earnings before interest, taxes, depreciation and amortization as defined in the credit facility, and are reduced by letters of credit, performance guarantees, other indebtedness and outstanding borrowings under the credit facility.
-Under the 2018 credit facility, loans are charged an interest rate consisting of a base rate or Eurodollar rate plus an applicable margin, letters of credit are charged based on the same applicable margin, and a commitment fee is charged on the unused portion of the credit facility.
+We had approximately \$319.9 million of available funds under the 2022 credit facility at December 31, 2022, based on the terms of the commitment.
+Available funds under the credit facility are based on a multiple of earnings before interest, taxes, depreciation and amortization as defined in the credit facility, and are reduced by letters of credit, other indebtedness and outstanding borrowings under the credit facility.
+Under the 2022 credit facility, loans are charged an interest rate consisting of a base rate or term SOFR rate plus an applicable margin, letters of credit are charged based on the same applicable margin, and a commitment fee is charged on the unused portion of the credit facility.

-The 2018 credit facility contains certain restrictive covenants customary for facilities of this type, including restrictions on indebtedness, liens or other encumbrances, making certain payments, investments, or to sell or otherwise dispose of a substantial portion of assets, or to merge or consolidate with an unaffiliated entity.
-The 2018 credit facility also limits our ability to make dividend payments.
-Historically, we have not paid cash dividends on our common stock and do not anticipate paying cash dividends in the foreseeable future.
+The 2022 credit facility contains certain restrictive covenants customary for facilities of this type, including restrictions on indebtedness, liens or other encumbrances, making certain payments, investments, or to sell or otherwise dispose of a substantial portion of assets, or to merge or consolidate with an unaffiliated entity.
+The 2022 credit facility also limits our ability to make dividend payments.
+Historically, we have not paid cash dividends on our common stock.
 Our Board of Directors has discretion over the payment and level of dividends on common stock, subject to the limitations of the credit facility and applicable law.
 The credit facility contains a provision that, in the event of a defined change in control, the credit facility may be terminated.
-In addition, the 2018 credit facility contains financial covenants that require us to meet certain requirements with respect to (i) a total leverage ratio and (ii) minimum fixed charge coverage ratio which may limit our ability to borrow up to the total commitment amount.
-As of December 31, 2021, we are in compliance with all covenants.
+In addition, the 2022 credit facility contains financial covenants that require us to meet certain requirements with respect to (i) a total leverage ratio and (ii) minimum interest charge coverage ratio which may limit our ability to borrow up to the total commitment amount.
+As of December 31, 2022, we are in compliance with all covenants.